A Brief Overview of the Omnichannel Architecture Experience

 Find out how you can start implementing omnichannel architecture by giving us a call today.

 Enabling a “Single View of the Customer” Through a Global Customer Data Model

-An organization must build a single view of the customer that incorporates interactions from different touchpoints and develops robust customer profiles and data models.
+Organizations must build a single view of the customer that incorporates interactions from different touchpoints and develops robust customer profiles and data models.
 This requires aggregating and normalizing data from disparate sources to realize a 360-degree customer profile.
-Key activities include:

 - Defining the strategic purpose for collecting the data.
 Companies need to align on the insights they are looking to glean, the information they intend to share with the customer, and the types of benefits these data will yield for all parties.

 - Identifying the direct and indirect data sources that will be ingested and normalized.
 It is important to document the different direct and indirect data sources and to identify which interactions matter most to the business and its customers.

 - Defining the system of record for each data element.
 Data replicated across platforms leads to data synchronization complexities that reduce data freshness and lead to data transparency challenges.
 Integrated systems need to establish a push vs. pull strategy via restful APIs leveraging primary and reference keys to source key pieces of data from source systems.
 In a retail omnichannel environment, for example, e-commerce and legacy order management systems are typically tightly coupled with brick and mortar POS software.

 - Investing in standardizing master data.
 Does every department in the company define a ‘customer’ or an ‘order’ the same way?
 Does every application use a customer’s email as a unique identifier?
 Different interpretations of the same data can lead to unnecessary data conversions when integrating applications at runtime and later-on when analyzing operational reports for meaningful (and actionable) results.